 Highlights of Romania

-The tour “Highlights of Romania” is a complex tour comprising the regions Transylvania, Bucovina and Maramures.
-In just 8 days one will get to see the highlights of Romania such as the Dracula Castle, the Peles Castle, the painted monasteries in Bucovina, the wooden church and Merry Cemetery in Sapanta, as well as the outstanding medieval towns from Transylvania such as Sibiu, Sighisoara, and Brasov.
+“Highlights of Romania” is a complex 8-days tour comprising the regions Transylvania, Bucovina and Maramures.
+In just 8 days one will get to see the highlights of Romania such as the Dracula Castle, the Peles Castle, the painted monasteries in Bucovina, the wooden churches of Maramures and Merry Cemetery in Sapanta, as well as the outstanding medieval towns from Transylvania such as Sibiu, Sighisoara, and Brasov.

 After breakfast visit the unique “Merry Cemetery” from Sapanta.
-This place is famous for the colorfully painted wooden crosses that adorn the tombstones.
+This place is famous for the colourfully painted wooden crosses that adorn the tombstones.
 Afterwards travel via Baia Mare to Cluj Napoca, the largest city of Transylvania.
 A guided tour in Cluj Napoca brings you to the Union Square, where you will visit the impressive Catholic Church St. Michael and where you will see the Statue of Hungarian King, Matthias Corvinus.
-Dinner at the hotel.

 Visit today Transylvania’s cultural gem, Sibiu.
-The European Capital of Culture in 2007 is one of the first German settlements in Transylvania dating back to 12th century.
-Here were established the country’s first hospital, school and pharmacy.
-The walking tour starts at the Grand Square, where you can see the City Hall, the Council Tower, the Catholic Church and visit the Brukenthal Museum.
-The guide will take you to the Small Square, to the Liar’s Bridge and to the Lutheran Church.
+The European Capital of Culture 2007 is one of the first German settlements in Transylvania dating back to 12th century.
+Here were established the country’s first hospital, school, and pharmacy.
+The walking tour starts at the Grand Square, where you can see the City Hall, the Council Tower, the Catholic Church, and the Brukenthal Museum.
+The guide will take you to the Small Square, the Liar’s Bridge and the Lutheran Church.
 Enjoy some time at leisure in the medieval town.
-In the evening drive to Sibiel, a small mountain village near Sibiu, where you visit the Museum of Icons on Glass and later enjoy a ride by horse drawn carriages and a traditional dinner at the locals.
+In the evening drive to Sibiel, a small mountain village near Sibiu, where you visit the Museum of Icons on Glass and later enjoy a traditional dinner at the locals.
 Return to Sibiu.